ROBOTICS ACADEMY · AGES 9–13

 Enrol Now

 Not ready to commit?
-Your first class is free — book a trial.
+Try your first class for $10 — book a trial.

-More than building robots — learning how they think
+More than coding robots — learning how they think

 Hands-on.
 Screen-smart.
 Kids think they’re just driving robots — they’re actually learning to think like engineers.